jeremycherfas/user/pages/03.blog/25.the-complications-of-quinoa/item.md

 The quinoa story is complicated, with lots of twists and turns, and I am really grateful to have been given enough space to explore some of the complications in some depth.

-P.s.
-Just making a minimal change to test something.